-BA513 Biblical Leadership and Ethics (3)
+BA513 Leadership and Ethics (3)

-This course is designed to explore biblical leadership in the Business setting.
+This course is designed to explore leadership with a biblical lens.
 Through the light of biblical ethical theory, candidates examine how organizational leaders respond to the situations they face.
 Candidates also reflect on and apply their own values and ethical understanding to shed light on situations they often face as managers.
+Fee:\$20